Astronaut propulsion unit: Soviet SPK

-The former Soviet Union also used a cosmonaut propulsion system on flights to the space station Mir.
+The Soviet Union also used a cosmonaut propulsion system on flights to the space station Mir.
 The SPK (or UMK, UPMK) was larger than the Space Shuttle MMU, contained oxygen instead of nitrogen and was attached to a safety tether.
 Despite the tether, the SPK allowed the cosmonaut, wearing the self-contained Orlan spacesuit, to "fly around" the orbiting complex, allowing access to areas nearly impossible to access otherwise.
 Though tested on Mir in 1990, the cosmonauts preferred using the Strela crane (equivalent to the Mobile Servicing System).
 The SPK, which was left attached to the outside to the Kvant-2 module, was destroyed when Mir re-entered the atmosphere after decommissioning.

 The 21KS system is a completely new design for Orlan-DMA spacesuit not using a safety tether, but air jet engines.
 This system was similar to MMU.
 It was automatically stabilized, used 6 degrees of freedom, weighed less than 180 kg, had a delta-v of 30 m/s, practical speed of 1 m/s, and an emergency mode that allows for rotational acceleration of 8°/s^2.